Teach with Code.X

 • Familiarize yourself with the Code.X curriculum and create preparatory materials

-Onsite (July)
+Onsite for In-Person Programs (July)

 • Air travel time to and from your program location (listed program dates are the dates that you are expected to arrive in and leave from the host country’s airport)